 The Food & Bar:

-The Zinc Bar at ClinkNoord is a where you order both your food and your drink.
+The Zinc Bar at ClinkNoord is a where you order both your food and your beverage of choice.
 In the offseason, it is not hard to order things & the bartenders are very friendly.
 They have so many options to drink, including rose and red wine that is pretty decent (aka no headaches in the morning).
-In the summertime and the high season for tourism, the ZincBar is reportedly VERY BUSY and hard to get an order in.
+Summertime is the high season for tourism, ZincBar is reportedly VERY BUSY.

-As I am one who does not like the large crowds, in particular, I really enjoyed a little quiet time and some conversation with the bartender to learn his story (hint: it was the cutest love story – insert BIG aaawwee – to find out more about this story shoot me an email below).
+As I am one who does not like the large crowds, I really enjoyed a little quiet time and some conversation with the bartender.
+He shared his story (hint: it was the cutest love story – insert BIG aaawwee – to find out more about this story shoot me an email below).

-The food from the Bar is typical Bar food – potato wedges, burgers etc… Nothing to write home to your mom about, but it is cheap and fills the belly after a long day of exploring the city.
+The food from the Bar is typical Bar food – potato wedges, burgers etc… Their food is nothing to write home to your mom about.
+It is cheap and fills the belly after a long day of exploring the city and satisfies the comfort food cravings.

 Breakfast in the morning is one to rival any fancy hotel chain.
-There are both carnivorous and vegetarian options available.
+Both carnivorous and vegetarian options available, with plenty of variety for each.
 They have some of the best orange juice I have had in a very long time.
-Consuming a large breakfast in the morning saves on my budget.
-Breakfast at the Hostel is often so much cheaper than what you would find in a city.
+A Hostel breakfast is often so much cheaper than what you would find in a city, so eat heartily and save on your budget.
 (Sample breakfast plates below).

-Beyond the crisp and clean sheets for the bed, each blanket has a duvet over it, as well as fresh pillowcases.
+Beyond the crisp and clean sheets for the bed & blankets have duvets over them.
 Towels were provided for the 4-bed dormitory, and are available on request for the other dormitories for a small fee.

-There was no carpet in the bedrooms, which is great for sanitation, and I also saw someone cleaning the hallway floors the next day as well with one of those big machines you see going around at hospitals.
-The staff do not change your sheets daily, but you can ask to have your sheets changed daily at no extra cost.
-Extra sheet and blankets are also available for those who need it.
-When asked how often they change the mattress, the staff did not know at that time.
-I also asked them about Bed Bugs and I am happy to report there were no signs of them on my mattress, and housekeeping reported that there were no infestations within the building at any time.
-Carpetless rooms really help with this issue actually.
+There is no carpet in the dorm rooms, which is great for sanitation.
+I also saw someone cleaning the hallway floors the next day with one of those big machines you see going around at hospitals.
+The staff do not change your sheets daily unless requested, no extra cost incurred.
+Extra sheets and blankets are also available for those who need it.

 Who Can Stay At A Hostel?

 There really is no age limit to most Hostels, unless it says ‘Youth Hostel’.
 ClinkNoord actually had quite a range of people there.
-I saw whole families staying there, older, younger, and the staff explained that there are no age limits to those who can stay.
-There are rules (for safety reasons) that if you bring children (younger than 16) you have to rent an entire room.
-If the children are under 18 they have to be accompanied by an adult and cannot stay in the 14-bed dormitory unless a parent is with them.
+Entire families were staying there, older, younger and everything in between.
+ClinkNoord does have a rule that if you bring children (younger than 16) you have to rent an entire room.
+If the children are under 18 they have to be accompanied by an adult.
+Those under 18 years old cannot stay in the 14-bed dormitory unless a parent is with them.

 There are too many people (especially in the States) that do not realize that Hostels are for EVERYONE!
-The atmosphere is soooo fun to be in, the breakfasts are amazing, there are activities at night that can help really bond a family together.
-The best part is, this is a perfect way to save on the vacation budget, so you can do really incredible activities and visit destinations further away — because the money is going further.
+The atmosphere is soooo fun to be in, the breakfasts are surprisingly delicious, and having in house activities ensure a good time no matter what.
+The best part is, this is a perfect way to save on your budget.
+Budgeting allows you to do really incredible activities and visit destinations further away — because your money is going further.

 Amsterdam is beautiful all year round, with plenty of activities in each season.
 If you want to be outside, ride your bike through tulip fields and climb 12th-century Cathedrals to see the massive bells — well Spring & Summer are for you.
-If you like cooler weather and less crowded streets, museums & Christmas Lights – well then Fall and Winter are good for you.
-ClinkNoord’s offseason is from November to February, they do get incredibly busy almost every other time of year so be sure to book in advance.
-I personally stayed with them at the end of November and still found the area stunningly beautiful.
+Cooler weather, less crowded streets, museums & Christmas Lights suit your fancy?
+Well then Fall and Winter are good for you.
+ClinkNoord’s offseason is from November to February.
+It does get incredibly busy almost every other time of year so be sure to book in advance.
+I stayed with them at the end of November and still found the area & surround towns beautiful.

 A good time to plan your trip to Amsterdam is around one of their many Festivals.
-When asking the staff at ClinkNoord they recommended: Festival of Lights, Amsterdam Music Festival, King’s Day, and the Gay Pride festival.
+ClinkNoord staff recommended: Festival of Lights, Amsterdam Music Festival, King’s Day, and the Gay Pride festival.

-The city itself and virtually all surrounding cities to Amsterdam have amazing things to both see and be a witness to.
 Amsterdam is full of Art, Engineering feats, Culture and much much more.
-Stay tuned for my full review of Amsterdam, a City Guide, and I will also be offering my full itinerary with pricing I encountered at each juncture.
+Stay tuned for my full review of Amsterdam, a City Guide.
+I will also be offering my full itinerary with pricing I encountered at each juncture.

 There are so many activities at ClinkNoord, there is no way I could fit them all into this post.
-Some of the ones that I was able to attend (and even participate in) were Karaoke, Solo Traveler Meetup, Air Hockey, Foosball and much much more.
+You can choose from: Karaoke, Solo Traveler Meetup, Air Hockey, Foosball and much much more.

 Gender for the rooms is based on self-identity gender.
 There is access to all parts of the building for wheelchairs.
 The staff at ClinkNoord do not expect to be tipped for their services.
 There are no rooms with views of the canal.
-The staff recycles everything they can and grocery stores will actually offer 25 cent euro for every plastic bottle that you bring back.
+The staff recycles everything they can & is produced by guests at ClinkNoord.
+Interestingly, grocery stores will actually offer 25 cent euro for every plastic bottle that you bring back.

-If you like to find amazing deals at incredible prices, then ClinkNoord is going to be your best bet while staying in Amsterdam.
-They literally have it all – a 3-minute ferry ride to the Central Train Station, Concerts, Karaoke, Games, Full Bar, Food, Fun, Bike Rentals, Amenities, Free Walking Tours, friendly staff, sleeping arrangement options, safety and most importantly, they help you craft an itinerary that ensures you make the most out of your stay & create those memories we all crave.
-I will personally be back to ClinkNoord as often as I can and was truly sad to leave the staff there, they were so kind in helping me celebrate my birthday while I was there.
+If you like to find amazing deals at incredible prices, then ClinkNoord is going to be your best bet.
+They have it all – a 3-minute ferry ride to the Central Train Station, Concerts, Karaoke, Games, Full Bar, Food, Fun, Bike Rentals, Amenities, Free Walking Tours, friendly staff, sleeping arrangement options, safety.
+The staff can help you craft an itinerary that ensures you make the most out of your stay & create those memories we all crave.
+I will personally be back to ClinkNoord as often as I can and was truly sad to leave; mostly because of how kind the staff was in helping me celebrate my Birthday.

 This was one of the best Birthday’s I have ever had, and I owe that to the staff at ClinkNoord.
-Thank you for this wonderful opportunity to review your Hostel and spend this special time at your facility and with your amazing employees.
+Thank you for this wonderful opportunity to review your Hostel.

 **This stay was in Collaboration with ClinkNoord for a discounted stay.
 Read my Full Disclosure for more information.
 All views are my own, as I value truth more than money**